All Episodes

 So when you think about it, there is great significance to the passage of time.

-More parents are seeing the value of educators when they had to kids and say we're not paying them nearly enough.
+More parents are seeing the value of educators when they have to say we're not paying them nearly enough.

 It is time for us to do what we have been doing, and that time is every day.